 Canadian travellers don’t need a visa in order to travel to Austria.
 In fact, Canada is one of the 62 countries whose citizens are eligible to obtain an ETIAS visa waiver to Austria before arriving.

-The ETIAS visa waiver is not a visa but rather a travel authorization implemented by Schengen countries to strengthen border security and streamline document checks.
+The ETIAS visa waiver is not a visa but rather a travel authorisation implemented by Schengen countries to strengthen border security and streamline document checks.
 An ETIAS for Austria will allow visitors to spend up to 90 days within a 180-day period in the Schengen territory.

 How can Canadians apply for ETIAS to visit Austria?

 The ETIAS for Austria application process was designed to be quick and straightforward as it can be fully completed entirely online.

-The passenger will need to fill in the application form in all of its parts as accurately as possible.
+The passenger will need to fill in the application form as accurately as possible.
 Questions range from personal and contact information to health conditions and travel plans.
 Incomplete or incorrect information may result in the application being delayed or even denied.

 The traveller will also need to meet the ETIAS requirements for Canadian citizens which include relevant documents such as a valid Canadian passport.
 They will also need to have a credit or debit card at hand in order to pay the ETIAS application fee and provide an active email address to receive communications regarding their ETIAS application.

-Travelling to Austria from Canada with an ETIAS authorization
+Travelling to Austria from Canada with an ETIAS authorisation

 The ETIAS visa waiver is not only valid for Austria but for all of the Schengen countries.
 This means that as long as they comply with the ETIAS conditions and their ETIAS is valid, the traveller will be able to visit as many countries as they wish within the Schengen territory.

 Basic information about Austria